 Here are some common risks:

-- Scams and phishing: Fake upgrade sites can steal your inventory or account.
+- Scams and phishing: Shady sites often copy the look of legit platforms, aiming to steal your items or account.

-- Emotional impact: Losing streaks can lead to frustration and impulsive decisions.
+- Emotional impact: Losing streaks can cloud judgment and push you into reckless bets.

 Legal Considerations and Age Restrictions